katxeus/civic-participation-network/README.md

 ## Civic Mentorship and apprenticeships
 Provide a means to provide civic literacy through mentorships and apprenticeships.
 Using pedagogy and other educator-learner techniques to transfer knowledge to willing partpating citizens.

+## Lobbying and Civic Philanthropy
+Facilitate the crowd-sourcing of financial resources for causes in the civic domains.